You can use our Webform straight away - no password needed.

 - on your SystmOnline online account

-- on Patient Partner 24 hour Automated telephone system
+- on you Patient Partner 24 hour Automated telephone account

-If an item you have had before is NOT listed on your counterfoil / SystmOnline / Patient Partner then your Doctor has decided that it is a Custom (non repeat) item.
+If an item you have had before is NOT listed then your Doctor has decided that it is a Custom (non repeat) item.

 Requests containing Custom items will take longer to process and may be refused.

-- Order online via the link at the top of this page.
-To use this facility you will need to have set up an online account - please bring these documents to reception to set up an online account: Documents to bring to reception
+- Patient Partner 24 hour Automated telephone system.
+Use the link at the top of this page.
+To use this facility you need to collect your PIN number from reception.
+Bring these documents to reception to set up a Patient Partner account:

-- For example, if your request contains only Regular (repeat) items and reaches us before 16:00 on Monday we aim to have your paper prescription ready for you or your pharmacy to collect from our reception desk by 16:00 on Wednesday.
+- For example, if your request contains only Regular (repeat) items and reaches us before 16:00 on Monday we aim to have your electronic prescription ready for your pharmacy to download by 16:00 on Wednesday.

 - Requests which reach our reception desk after 16.00 hours will begin processing the next working day.

-Remember to allow significant additional time for your pharmacy to collect your paper prescription, and process and dispense your prescription.
+- Allow additional time for your pharmacy to download / collect your prescription and dispense it.

 Remember your pharmacy may not have the items in stock and may have to order them